OlegPanin1/OlegPanin1/README.md

 - 🔭 I’m currently working in FinTech
 - 🌱 I graduated from Yandex Practicum
-- 👯 I’m looking to collaborate on product analytics
+- 👯 I’m looking to collaborate on product management